jupyterlab/frontends-team-compass/docs/team/becoming-member.md

 ### Joining the admin team

-Any JupyterLab Council member can ask to be part of the admin team using the weekly call, chat, or official council email list.
+Any Jupyter Frontends Council member can ask to be part of the admin team using the weekly call, chat, or official council email list.

 > Private channel is recommended to limit the exposure of such information for security reason.